mehranhatami/hAzzleJS/README.md

 - remove
 - matches

 Note!
 As of august 8 - 2014 hAzzle are more or less stable and can be used in production.
-Only remaining is the selector engine that is full of bugs.
-But Im not the one who develop the selector engine. - Kenny F.

 Browser compatiblity
 --------------------